denismo/aws-iam-ldap-bridge/INSTALL.md

         ldapsearch -H ldap://localhost:10389 -D "uid=admin,ou=system" -x -w secret -b "dc=example,dc=com" "(objectclass=posixaccount)"

     You should get a list of your IAM accounts.

+1. (Optional) Configure propagation of the access credentials into user session

+    There is an ability to propagate the AWS Access Key and Secret Key into the logged-in user session allowing that user to execute the AWS command (for example, with awscli) using their own credentials without the need to pre-configure them in the instance.

+    In order to enable it:

+        apt-get install python-pam python-ldap
+        pip install configparser
+        cp bin/pam_accesskey.py /lib/security
+        cp bin/etc_aws_iam_ldap.conf /etc

+    The modify `/etc/pam.d/common-auth` by adding the following line at the end:

+        auth optional pam_python.so pam_permit.py

+    You can change `optional` to a more strict requirement if you consider this behavior critical.

 *Note:* it is up to you to configure the PAM LDAP or similar authentication mechanism.
 You can use this guide for configuration <http://wiki.debian.org/LDAP/PAM/>.
 Pick the `libnss-ldapd`/`libpam-ldapd` option as I found it to work the best with ApacheDS (on Ubuntu).
 You'll also need to :